apmckinlay/natureapp/birds/whitetspar.md

 location: [bc,ab,sk,mb]
 habitat: [forest,grassland,urban]
 ---
-White-throated Sparrow (6-7 in long) are brown above and gray below with a **black-and-white striped head** (sometimes tan with a dark brown stripe), a **white throat**, and **yellow patches** between the eyes and the bill.
+White-throated Sparrows (6-7 in long) are brown above and gray below with a **black-and-white striped head** (sometimes tan with a dark brown stripe), a **white throat**, and **yellow patches** between the eyes and the bill.

-Flocks of White-throated Sparrow can be seen on the ground looking for seeds and berries, often coming to bird feeders near wooded areas.
+Flocks of White-throated Sparrows can be seen on the ground looking for seeds and berries, often coming to bird feeders near wooded areas.
 They spend their **summers** in forests across northern Canada and Alaska as well as the mountainous area stretching from British Columbia and Alberta to Montana, Idaho, and Wyoming. **Winters** are spent in the southern United States and Mexico.

 **Could it be?** [White-crowned Sparrow](/birds/whitecspar/) have a gray throat and breast and no yellow patch.
 [House Sparrow](/birds/houspar/), introduced to North America in 1851, are chunkier (6-6.7 in long) with a shorter tail and stouter beak.